If You’re Going Gourmet Chocolate

 See’s Old-Fashioned Candy and Chocolate

-If in your area.
+If in your area, and often found in airport kiosks.
 A special small box you pick out yourself based on her likes will get you far, Padawan.
 For mass market chocolate, See’s has a great melt-point and reliable, classic and comfort choices.
 Their recipes never seem to change, so if she said she liked one particular chocolate, she’ll probably still like it.
 Their toffees and caramels are silky, buttery goodness.
 All of their chocolates, like the Bordeaux above, come in both milk and dark preparations.
 Their truffles tend to be dark only.
 Sees.com

 * In some countries and regions, a “chocolatier” must be producing their own chocolate directly from the bean.
 That’s not true in the U.S., hence a “chocolatier” can be someone who produces their own chocolate end products from the chocolate created by another chocolatier.
 For example, some will buy chocolate in bulk from Callebaut to produce their own style of truffle.